 Also, Dragapult has the Infiltrator ability, that while it doesn’t override protection moves, it does hit right through Substitutes and ignores screens such as Aurora Veil, Reflect, and Light Screen.
 The Clear Body ability is decent, in that it ignores stat lowering moves from opponents.
 It also has Cursed Body as its Hidden Ability; it’s bad enough on Gengar, so why would you bother?
 Infiltrator is usually the better choice here, though.

 The question is then, what’s the best moveset for Dragapult going into Scarlet and Violet?
-Clearly, it’s going to outspeed just about any of the new Pokemon.
+Is it better off as a physical or a special attacker, or should it have a moveset with a mix of both?
+In any case, it’s going to out speed just about any new Pokemon.
 Zacian won’t be around for quite a while in the beginning, as it will only come back (with less attack in Crowned form) once Pokemon HOME allows you to transfer into Scarlet and Violet.
 We also have Tera Types to consider, too.

 One drawback to going all in on special attacking moves is the necessity to run either Choice Specs or Life Orb to make up for its lower Special Attack.
 With a Modest nature, which boosts Special Attack at the cost of Attack, this is certainly doable.
 It’s going to come down to damage calculations, and without Dynamax, it doesn’t have the benefit of Max Airstream to help it outspeed things like Zacian and the other legendaries that will come for it eventually.
 Going for a Timid nature will help mitigate that, but then even with max investment, you may not OHKO Pokemon that would otherwise threaten it.